-The question asked in the title is a challenge to answer.
+Here is the truth: the question asked in the title is a challenge to answer.
 Every trauma survivor is different and their experiences may have similarities but just as many unique factors.
 Therefore, it’s not wise to make blanket statements about individual recovery.
 Trauma can impose long periods of suffering.
-As much as a quick fix sounds ideal, it doesn’t work that way.
+As much as a quick fix sounds ideal, real healing doesn’t usually work that way.

 In a more general and optimistic way, the news is good.
-Trauma therapy has evolved and improved dramatically.
-Hence, healing tends to happen much quicker now than it did just a few decades ago.
+Trauma therapy has evolved and improved dramatically over the last 25 years.
+In the right hands, healing tends to happen much quicker now than it did just a few decades ago.
 Let’s explore some of the factors that can affect the healing process.

 Firstly, What Does It Mean to Heal?